sherlyc/codeBin/preload-prefetch-preconnect.md

 ```
 Link: </uploads/images/pic.png>; rel=prefetch
 ```

+### DNS Prefetching

+Perform DNS lookups on a page in the background which the user is browsing to minimize latency.

 The main difference between both directives is that **prefetch** aims to fetch resources for the next navigation which are low-priority. **Preload** however, focusses on the current navigation and fetches resources with high-priority.